Responsive Repairs policy

 Appendix 2: Responsibilities

-We will keep in repair the structure and exterior of your home including:
+We will maintain the structure and exterior of your home including:

 • Drains, gutters, and external pipes.

-• External walls and doors of your home, windowsills, sash cords, external window and door frames, catches and glass, including necessary painting and decoration.
+• External walls and doors, windowsills, sash cords, external window and door frames, catches and glass, including necessary painting and decoration.

-• Pathways and steps (where they are the main means of access to your home).
+• Pathways and steps (when they are the main means of access to your home).

 • Garages and stores (if included in your tenancy).